pabCMX/qc-crm/QCCRM Design Doc.md

 *   **NFR03 (Scalability):** The system should handle the current expected load of monthly samples and user activity, with consideration for moderate growth (e.g., 20-50% increase in users/data over 2 years).
 *   **NFR04 (Reliability):** The system should be stable and available during working hours.
 Data integrity is critical.
 *   **NFR05 (Security):**
      *   Secure user authentication and authorization.
      *   Protection against common web vulnerabilities (e.g., XSS, SQL Injection).
      *   Sensitive data should be handled appropriately.
+    *   Implement rate limiting for authentication endpoints.
+    *   Use HTTPS in production with proper SSL/TLS configuration.
+    *   Regular security dependency updates and vulnerability scanning.
+    *   Password policy enforcement (minimum length, complexity).
+    *   Session timeout and secure session management.
 *   **NFR06 (Maintainability):** Code should be well-structured, commented, and version-controlled.
 The chosen technology stack should support long-term maintenance.
 *   **NFR07 (Deployability):** The application must be deployable on team computers (Windows/macOS/Linux) using a self-contained package (e.g., Docker containers).
 It should also be deployable to a standard server environment if approved.
 *   **NFR08 (Extensibility):** The architecture should allow for the addition of new features and modules with reasonable effort.